 Although this technology was sometimes viewed skeptically at the beginning, we’ve noticed a significant increase in not only interest, but also acceptance of robotic surgery devices in both Europe and the US.
 Part of the reason that acceptance is so easily gained nowadays is because surgeons and surgical teams understand that these devices are intended to enhance their current workflows, not take away their jobs.
 An experienced user will be necessary to make critical decisions during surgery, regardless of how automated these machines become.

 The reality is: Human ability has its limits.
 Robotic surgical assistants should be viewed as an extension of human ability, enhancing what we already have.
-These devices are going to be critical in the future for faster, safer and more precision interventions.
+These devices are going to be critical in the future for faster, safer and more precise interventions.
 As software for robotics develop, so too does the hardware and vice versa.
 For the future, as the technology continues to advance, I expect to see the development of entirely new surgical techniques that are only possible with robotic assistance.
 I personally believe that this will be one of the most significant advancements in surgery this decade.”

 All these technological advancements in medical devices beg the question: How can your institution stay future-proof?
 When purchasing any kind of technology today, we recommend choosing vendors that have open-platforms which are able to integrate and adapt to the hospital’s changing needs.
 As the landscape of medical technology evolves, hospitals have to be ready for whatever innovations may come.